Last Updated on February 14, 2024 by Lifevif Team and JC Franco

 Aikido Belts and Ranks: A Brief Explanation

 As you might already know, Morihei Ueshiba created the martial art of Aikido and back then, black and white colored belts were the norm.
-The white belt indicated that a student was still in the development and beginner stages (almost like a clean slate) whereas the black belt indicated that a student had leveled up to a more advanced practice and use of the art.
+The white belt indicated that a student was still in the development and beginner stages (almost like a clean slate) whereas the black belt indicated that a student had leveled up to

 At the beginning stage, the ranks move in the opposite direction to what one would think.
 For instance, a white belt student will begin on the 6th Kyu (or degree) of the rank and work their way “down” to the 1st Kyu (or degree).
-After that, they continue with the category of Dan, where the use of black belts begins.
+After that, they continue with the category of Dan, where the use of black belts begins

 In some areas, especially in western schools, it has been the norm to wear different color belts to signify the different degrees within each rank.
-You will find that these colors have no standard meaning as there is no regulation in place that governs what these other belt colors mean – it is usually up to the school, class, or Sensei to decide how belt colors will work.
+You will find that these colors have no standard meaning as there is no regulation in place that governs what these other belt colors mean – it is usually up to the school, class, or Sensei to decide how belt colors will work

 Generally speaking; the darker the color of the student’s belt, the higher the rank, or the longer they have been training in the art of Aikido.